 President’s Awards for Staff recognize outstanding contributions

-Read more about the 19 staff who made exceptional contributions in their workplace and are shaping the future at UBC and beyond.
+Read more about the 19 university staff members who made exceptional contributions in their workplace and are shaping the future at UBC and beyond.

 What the numbers say

 - Design and implement professional development programming to help prepare internal candidates for future roles and their required skill sets.

 - Develop a way to provide greater insight into UBC’s career opportunities and the types of careers available now and in the future.

 - Enhance focus on strategic workforce planning, including succession planning, for changing faculty and staff demographics and shifting workplace dynamics.>

 - Continue supporting research excellence through initiatives, such as the Shared Research Infrastructure Initiatives and Digital Research Infrastructure as articulated in UBC’s Strategic Plan.

 - Invest in technology and design processes that enable flexible, virtual teams, collaborative work, and agility, and develop pilot programs to test potential approaches.